Piling: Adfreeze pile

 In high latitudes where the ground is continuously frozen, adfreeze piles are used as the primary structural foundation method.

 Adfreeze piles derive their strength from the bond of the frozen ground around them to the surface of the pile.

 Adfreeze pile foundations are particularly sensitive in conditions which cause the permafrost to melt.
 If a building is constructed improperly then it can melt the ground below, resulting in a failure of the foundation system.

 Vibrated stone columns

 Vibrated stone columns are a ground improvement technique where columns of coarse aggregate are placed in soils with poor drainage or bearing capacity to improve the soils.

-Hospital piles
+Hospital pile

 Specific to marine structures, hospital piles (also known as gallow piles) are built to provide temporary support to marine structure components during refurbishment works.
 For example, when removing a river pontoon, the brow will be attached to hospital pile to support it.
 They are normal piles, usually with a chain or hook attachment.